Beginner's Guide to SEO: The 3 Types of SEO

 This is just the beginning!

 As you can see, SEO has many different facets to help you improve your website's visibility.
 In the upcoming months, the WHC blog will make you discover a new type of SEO in each article of our SEO mini-series.
-In our next article, we'll take a closer look at on-page SEO.
+In our next article, we'll take a closer look at keyword research.

 Looking to apply the best SEO strategies on your website right away?
 Try rankingCoach, the professional SEO software, free for your first month.
 RankingCoach guides you step by step to help your website do better online, and measures results every step of the way by comparing your site to your main competitors.